Marketing MSc (Brunel Business School)

 Entry Criteria 2017/18

-- Applicants with non-degree qualifications will be also considered who have relevant work experience (minimum 5 years full-time) and will be assessed on an interview basis.
+- Applicants with non-degree qualifications who have relevant work experience (minimum 2 years full-time) will be also considered.

 Entry criteria are subject to review and change each academic year.